 Neste is an active member of the Nordic Business Network for Human Rights.
-This helps us stay updated on the most recent knowledge and trends in business and human rights, and provides us with a space to share difficult dilemmas with experts and peers.
-The network is chaired by the Danish Institute for Human Rights.
-Neste is one of 12 companies in the NBNHR who have signed a joint statement in support of EU legislation on mandatory human rights due diligence, published in January 2021, emphasizing the urgent need to harness the transformative power of the UNGPs across all industries and value chains, in the pursuit of tackling complex issues like modern slavery and realizing universal human rights for all.
+This helps us stay updated on the most recent knowledge and trends in business and human rights, and provides us with a confidential space to share difficult dilemmas with experts and peers.
+The network is chaired by the Danish Institute for Human Rights and has an overall focus on capacity building within the member companies, making use of both human rights experts and peer-to-peer learning.

 We are a member of the Consumer Goods Forum (CGF) Human Rights Coalition.
 Members of the coalition are committed to helping achieve fair and decent working conditions worldwide by driving individual and collective action in their own operations and supply chains.
-Neste is committed to ensuring 100% of our own operations are covered by robust human rights due diligence systems by 2025 in line with the Consumer Goods Forum's Maturity Journey Framework.
-In addition, through our participation in the Consumer Goods Forum's People Positive Palm Project, we provide training for Neste's PFAD suppliers to help strengthen their management systems for responsible recruitment.
+Neste is committed to ensuring 100% of our own operations are covered by robust human rights due diligence systems by 2025 in line with the Consumer Goods Forum Maturity Journey Framework.
+In addition, through our participation in the Consumer Goods Forum's People Positive Palm Project, engagement and training is provided for Neste's PFAD suppliers to help strengthen their management systems for responsible recruitment.
 As part of this project, we are also engaging in collective advocacy with the governments of Malaysia and the sending countries of migrant workers, supported by the Fair Labor Association (FLA) and the UN International Organization for Migration (IOM).

 Understanding the urgent need to address the root causes of modern slavery through building inclusive economies and reducing inequalities, Neste is an active member of the World Business Council for Sustainable Development (WBCSD) Business Commission to Tackle Inequality (BCTI), a cross-sector, multi-stakeholder coalition representing business, civil society, intergovernmental institutions, academia, the labor movement, and the investor community.
-In 2022-2023, we helped shape and develop the BCTI's flagship report, Tackling Inequality: An Agenda for Business Action, outlining key actions for individual companies to take in contributing to global efforts to address mounting inequality.
-Throughout 2023, we were also active in various BCTI working groups, masterclasses and roundtable discussions, to jointly address systemic issues and create more impactful solutions for tackling inequality that go beyond our individual efforts.
+In 2022-2023, we helped shape and develop the BCTI flagship report, Tackling Inequality: An Agenda for Business Action, outlining key actions for individual companies to take in contributing to global efforts to address mounting inequality.
+Throughout 2024, we were also active in various BCTI working groups, masterclasses and roundtable discussions, to jointly address systemic issues and create more impactful solutions for tackling inequality that go beyond our individual efforts.

-We are involved in multiple collaborative initiatives to advance respect for human rights and address the risks of forced labor in the palm sector.
-This includes multi-stakeholder collaboration with our suppliers, local government, smallholder farmers, NGOs and major brands to drive positive impacts along the value chain.
-Read more about these initiatives in our previous Modern Slavery Statements and 2023 Annual Report, p.
-93.
+We are also involved in multiple collaborative initiatives to advance respect for human rights and address the risks of forced labor in the palm sector.
+This includes multi-stakeholder collaboration with suppliers, local government, smallholder farmers, NGOs and major brands to drive positive impacts along the value chain.
+Read more about these initiatives in our previous Modern Slavery Statements.